 Aristotle, in the Constitution of the Athenians, expresses his customary distaste and belittlement of the new experiment in governing known as democracy.
+Aristotle and democracy are not a natural fit by any means.
 It seems to have been galling for those who saw themselves as of high birth and/or supporters of the traditional oligarchical system of governance in Hellas.
 Aristotle, as sophist employed by kings like Philip of Macedon, was far more in favour of the ’best of men’ ruling the majority of men.
 This idea in Athens of ‘people power’ was revolutionary and viewed as highly unstable by those in the entrenched conservative camps.
 The people are described like children, who lack self-confidence and are searching for this elixir through the political process.
 Leniency is clearly seen as a weakness in governance and the people are once again at fault for exhibiting this failure in their group decision making in the demos.

 Ostracism is a highly pragmatic, non-idealistic political stratagem or device, when viewed from a modern perspective.
 A law brought in to deal with potential tyrants, after the slippery behaviour of Pisistratus.
 It is an interesting fail safe or release valve for the democratic system, enacted when an individual’s popularity and influence has reached a nadir or tipping point.
 Cleisthenes, it seems from Aristotle’s account, instigated the law of ostracism, and he is considered to be, if not the founder of Athenian democracy, at least its catalytic agent.